nisere/concordance/README.md

 #concordance
-Create the concordance of a text in English
+Create the concordance file text document written in English

 Given an arbitrary text document written in English, write a program that will generate a concordance, i.e. an alphabetical list of all word occurrences, labeled with word frequencies.
 Bonus: label each word with the sentence numbers in which each occurrence appeared.